metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/simulink.rst

 Via the Component Authoring Tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Simulink blocks in the Simulink standard library may be added to component
+Simulink blocks in the Simulink standard library may be added to Component
 models using the Component Authoring Tool:

  #.
 To begin, click the **Component Authoring Tool** icon, |CAT_TOOL|, in the